National won't support granting prisoners voting rights

 Little said it was unfair to assume NZ First would be against granting prisoners the right to vote, noting the party was not in Parliament in 2010 when the bill passed.

-Labour MPs were strongly opposed to the 2010 bill when it was passed, and the Green Party said last year that it wanted the prisoner voting ban overturned.
+Labour MPs were strongly opposed to the 2010 bill when it was passed, and the Green Party support overturning the prisoner voting ban.

+Green Party justice spokeswoman Golriz Ghahraman plans to put up an amendment to the Electoral Amendment bill currently before the Parliament to allow prisoners to enrol.

+"The Supreme Court, and now the Waitangi Tribunal, has confirmed that denying these New Zealanders the ability to cast their vote on Election Day is an unacceptable breach of their fundamental rights."